Hidden Figures (book): Film

 The book was adapted as a film of the same name, written by Theodore Melfi and Allison Schroeder, and directed by Melfi.
 It was released on December 25, 2016 to positive reviews from critics, and received a nomination for Best Picture at the 89th Academy Awards.
 It received numerous other nominations and awards.
 Taraji P. Henson starred as mathematician Katherine Johnson, Octavia Spencer played Dorothy Vaughan, an African-American mathematician who worked for NASA in 1949, and Janelle Monáe played Mary Jackson, the first female African-American engineer to work for NASA.
-The movie made $231.3 million USD.
-The budget of the film was $25 million USD.
+The movie made US$231.3 million.
+The budget of the film was US$25 million.

 While the film is based on the book, author Margot Lee Shetterly agrees that there are differences between the two, and she finds that to be understandable.

 For better or for worse, there is history, there is the book and then there's the movie.
 Timelines had to be conflated and [there were] composite characters, and for most people [who have seen the movie] have already taken that as the literal fact.
 You might get the indication in the movie that these were the only people doing those jobs, when in reality we know they worked in teams, and those teams had other teams.
 There were sections, branches, divisions, and they all went up to a director.
 There were so many people required to make this happen.
 It would be great for people to understand that there were so many more people.
 Even though Katherine Johnson, in this role, was a hero, there were so many others that were required to do other kinds of tests and checks to make [Glenn's] mission come to fruition.
 But I understand you can't make a movie with 300 characters.
 It is simply not possible.